“Loyal customers, they don’t just come back, they don’t simply recommend you, they insist that their friends do business with you.” – Chip Bell

 Your customer retention rate = (190-40)/100 x 100% = 90%

-So all you entrepreneurs who are looking forward to grow and expand your business, applying any of the following customer retention strategies can boost your business and let you earn some ROI with less efforts, cost and time.
+So all you entrepreneurs who are looking forward to growing and expanding your business, applying any of the following customer retention strategies can boost your business and let you earn some ROI with less effort, cost and time.

 But if you are amongst those entrepreneurs who are all set to roll up your sleeves, here are ways by which you can make it actually happen.